Synthetixio/synthetix/docs/contracts/FeePool.md

 # FeePool

+!!! info "Work In Progress"
+    This still needs to be cleaned up and the rest of my notes migrated in.

 ## Description

 **Old:** FeePool.sol: Understands fee information for Synthetix.
 As users transact, their fees are kept in 0xfeefeefee... and stored in XDRs.
 Allows users to claim fees they're entitled to.